This website uses cookies

 When we get a flat tyre or run out of oil in our vehicles and the red-light signal alerts us on the dash, what do we do?

-Certainly, if we try to keep driving by ignoring the issue, we end up in a worse situation.
 For many sufferers in those earlier years, turning a blind eye because of social inadequacy and ignorance, did exactly that.

 It exasperated the sufferers struggle and suicide all too often seemed like the only open door.
 For those that learned early on that mental illness can be likened to how any other part of the body can become sick, acknowledgement resulted in acceptance.
-And it was this curb that gave way to a better pathway.

 After that repairs could get underway and renewal.